 This tutorial discusses using the X-Rite i1Display Pro to calibrate screens which have no adjustability other than their brightness.
 This includes all Mac screens, and all laptops.
-It might also include cheap desktop screens with no buttons or menus to control their color; and the new breed of all-in-one PCs that try to look like iMacs.
+It might also include cheap desktop screens with no buttons or menus to control their colour; and the new breed of all-in-one PCs that try to look like iMacs.

 Before you begin, please make sure you’ve read this article.